Aaron0696/BtwnANOVAPowSim/README.md

 The app has two purpose:

-* Education: Users can play and experiment with the different combination of parameters, noting their effect on the simulated power.
+* **Education**: Users can play and experiment with the different combination of parameters, noting their effect on the simulated power.
-* Research: Users can input the expected population values and expected sample sizes to obtain a simulated power to guide their research design.
+* **Research**: Users can input the expected population values and expected sample sizes to obtain a simulated power to guide their research design.
 Population values can be derived from existing studies, meta-analysis or even expert knowledge/experience.

 ...while allowing users to easily run simulations without extensive scripting knowledge and experiencing much pain in the process.